-Blessed with a commanding, blast-it-to-the-back-of-the-room voice, Lydia Loveless was raised on a family farm in Coshocton, Ohio—a small weird town with nothing to do but make music.
+Lydia Loveless was raised on a family farm in Coshocton, Ohio—a small weird town with nothing to do but make music.
 With a dad who owned a country music bar, Loveless often woke up with a house full of touring musicians scattered on couches and floors.
 She has turned this potential nightmare scenario (eww....touring musicians smell...) into a wellspring of creativity.

 When she got older, in the time-honored traditions of teenage rebellion, she turned her back on these roots, moved to the city (Columbus, OH) and immersed herself in the punk scene, soaking up the musical and attitudinal influences of everyone from Charles Bukowski to Richard Hell to Hank III.

 Lydia Loveless has toured with artists such as Old 97's, Drive-By Truckers, Jason Isbell, Iron & Wine, Scott H. Biram, and the Supersuckers.
 Her music has been praised by Rolling Stone, NPR, Pitchfork, SPIN, Stereogum, Chicago Tribune, and more.